blastlab/indoornavi-android-api/Documentation/source/Android-API/navi.md

 ### Change endpoints settings

-Allows setting colour, radius and opacity of the start and end of navigation points.
+Allows setting color, radius and opacity of the start and end of navigation points.
 Additionally, it's possible to change border settings.

 ```java